 What is build to rent?

-Build to rent refers to a residential development in which all apartments are owned by the developer and leased out to tenants.
-This is opposed to the common build to buy method, where a developer builds a residential development and sells the apartments to individuals to either live in or rent out as an investment.
+Build to rent refers to a residential development in which all apartments are owned by the developer, often a managed investment trust, and leased out to tenants.
+This is opposed to the common build-to-sell method, where a developer builds a residential development and sells the apartments to individuals to either live in or rent out as an investment.

 Build to rent is part of a growing institutionalised housing market and is particularly attractive for institutions that want reliable, steady income.
 UniLodge and First State Super are just two examples of institutions to declare their interest in growing the build to rent market in Australia.